codemismatch/rubylearning/content/posts/2023-01-02-ruby-examples.md

 The dedicated Ruby tutorials page now houses the full learning path.
 Continue with [Chapter&nbsp;2](/tutorials/#chapter-2) for flow control and collections or [Chapter&nbsp;3](/tutorials/#chapter-3) for methods and blocks.

-If you’d like a quick refresher before diving back in, paste these examples into IRB and modify them after working through the practice checklists.
+If you&rsquo;d like a quick refresher before diving back in, paste these examples into IRB and modify them after working through the practice checklists.

 ```ruby
 # A simple Ruby class